Tino Chrupalla: Political views

-General stance

 The German newspaper Die Zeit has characterised Chrupalla as one of the relatively more moderate members of the AfD's faction in the Bundestag.
 Just before the 2021 German federal election, Chrupalla cited border security as his main concern, calling for Germany to reinstate border controls to "curb border crime".
 As federal spokesman for his party, Chrupalla repeatedly called on the AfD to unite and "stop thinking in camps".

 In a Bundestag debate on 8 November 2019 about the 30 years since the fall of the Berlin Wall, Chrupalla caused a stir when he accused Germany's then chancellor, Angela Merkel, of having learned through her membership in East Germany's Free German Youth how to keep other citizens in check using propaganda and agitation.
 Chrupalla added that this could be achieved with "strategies of domination and disintegration."
-WIth his views on foreign policy, Chrupalla belongs to the AfD pro-Russia movement.
+With his views on foreign policy, Chrupalla belongs to the AfD pro-Russia movement.

-Russia, World War II, USA and Ukraine
+Foreign policy

-In 2017 Chrupalla called for an end to the sanctions imposed on Russia following Russia's annexation of Crimea in 2014, because the economy of his district was suffering as a result.
+In 2017, Chrupalla called for an end to the sanctions imposed on Russia following Russia's annexation of Crimea in 2014, because the economy of his district was suffering as a result.

 In February 2020, in the run-up to the 75th anniversary of the Bombing of Dresden in World War II, Chrupalla cast doubt on the figure of around 25,000 fatalities determined by a commission of historians headed by Rolf-Dieter Müller between 2004 and 2010.
 Referring to reports from relatives who were eyewitnesses in Dresden in 1945, he assumes around 100,000 fatalities, Chrupalla told Der Spiegel.
-Rolf-Dieter Müller and historian Sven Felix Kellerhoff criticized these statements, which contradict the scientifically based findings of the commission; Chrupalla is thus basing his calculations on figures that come from Joseph Goebbels' propaganda and are only postulated by history falsifiers such as David Irving, the NPD and other right-wing extremists.
+Rolf-Dieter Müller and historian Sven Felix Kellerhoff criticised these statements, which contradict the scientifically based findings of the commission; Chrupalla is thus basing his calculations on figures that come from Joseph Goebbels' propaganda and are only postulated by history falsifiers such as David Irving, the NPD and other right-wing extremists.

-In June 2021, Chrupalla traveled to Moscow with several other AfD MPs to mark the 80th anniversary of the Wehrmacht's attack on the Soviet Union and laid a wreath there.
+In June 2021, Chrupalla travelled to Moscow with several other AfD MPs to mark the 80th anniversary of the Wehrmacht's attack on the Soviet Union and laid a wreath there.
 Chrupalla told the German Press Agency in Moscow about his visit: "It was important to me personally to send a sign of reconciliation. [...]
 Unfortunately, I was the only representative from Germany who laid a wreath here."
 During another visit to Moscow a few weeks later Chrupalla – at the invitation of the Russian Defense Ministry – gave a speech at a conference in which he spoke of the Western Allies' "psychological warfare" right after World War II.
 He alleged that the Allied victors' reeducation (de) of ordinary Germans after the war had had a lasting impact on the country's national identity.
 Chrupalla also compared the policies of the Allies after 1945 with Nazi propaganda.